nicholas-johnson/nicholasjohnson.com/src/pages/learn-to-code-with-javascript/variables.md

 - When you use `var` to make a variable, that variable will be local to its containing function - don't worry if this doesn't make sense yet, we haven't covered functions.
 Var is the original way to make variables and we don't use it much anymore.
 It is uncool.
 - When you use `let`, you get a variable that is scoped to it's containing block.
 More on this when we look at blocks.
-- When you use `const`, you get a variable that can never be changed, a constant.
+- When you use `const`, you get a variable that can never be changed.
+It is a bucket with a tight-fitting lid, a constant.

 More on this later.
-For now, if you don't know which one is right for you, just use `let`.
+For now, we'll be using `let` for pretty much everything.

 </aside>